Embird Embroidery Software

 Create Hole Tool

 Opening (Hole).
-Openings (holes) can be created after the Fill, Sfumato or Mesh object.
+Openings can be added to existing Fill, Sfumato, or Mesh objects.

 Create Carving Tool

 Carving.
-Carvings can be created after Fill, Sfumato, Mesh and Column objects.
+Carvings can be added to Fill, Sfumato, Mesh, or Column objects.

 Column Object Tool